Force over Distance: Chapter 39

 He’d made worse Rush-centered choices, but that wasn’t saying much.
 The list of Shit Decisions Made By Everett Young In Response To Nick Rush was long.
 Very long.

-He wasn’t going to kiss the man.
+He wasn’t gonna kiss the man.
 Ever again.
 Easy.
 Done.
 Their link was fixed.
 That was great.
 End of story.
 It’d been nice, sure, it had been indescribably better than any sexual experience he’d ever had in his life, but, again, fine, he could appreciate the guy on an aesthetic level without it.
 He didn’t need to complicate their working relationship.

 More.
 He didn’t need to complicate it more.